mikayla-maki/mikayla-maki.github.io/content/posts/grant-matcher.md

 Back to the puzzle.
 Intially there are only Alice, Bob, and a Charity.
 Alice and Bob use their references to ask the Charity to create a grant matcher, it gives them references to a Grant Matcher that the Charity has created.
 This Grant Matcher contains a reference back to the Charity:

-    !(In this new initial state, Alice and Bob both ask the Charity for a new Grant Matcher.
-The Charity instantiates a Grant Matcher with a reference to the charity)[/static/grant-matcher/new-intial.png]
+{{< figure src="/grant-matcher/new-initial.png" caption="In this new initial state, Alice and Bob both ask the Charity for a new Grant Matcher.
+The Charity instantiates a Grant Matcher with a reference to the charity" >}}

  Now there isn't even a puzzle.
 Alice and Bob can't forward references to the Grant Matcher (it only cares about their money) and so Alice can't launch her attack on the Grant Matcher.
 This also preserves referential transparency, as Alice and Bob's references to the Charity, and their references to the Grant Matcher, can be behind as many different kinds of references as they please.
 All that matters is that the Charity is capable of receiving Alice and Bob's messages, is capable of giving them a reference to the new grant matcher, and the Grant Matcher is eventually capable of being called twice with the money.